kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/nullor-extension-method.md

         var value = foo.NullOr(f => f.Property);
     }

-Not a lot less typing, but a bit clearer and you’re less likely to screw up.
+Not a lot less typing, but a bit clearer and you're less likely to screw up.

 ---
 # comments begin here